Qiming-C/Flink-WordCount/README.md

 if you are using IDEA, config command line arguments to `--host localhost --port portnumber` then run the application

 Finally, you can type any word at terminal then see the processing result in the console of application

+### Set datasource from Kafka

+make sure zookeeper and kafka server is up running

+Run <br/>
+`./kafka-console-producer.sh --broker-list localhost:9092 --topic sensor`

+then run the application, then we can use producer console to produce data where flink is processing the data from kafka